-During the execution of this warrant, law enforcement personnel are authorized to (1) press or swipe the fingers (including thumbs) of and anyone else who is found with the TARGET PHONES and reasonably believed by law enforcement to be a user of the devices, to the fingerprint scanner of the devices (TARGET PHONES); and/or (2) hold the device in front of the face of and activate the facial recognition feature, for the purpose of attempting to unlock the device in order to search the contents as authorized by this warrant.
+II.
+During the execution of the seizure of the TARGET PHONES described in Attachment A, law enforcement personnel are authorized to (1) press or swipe the fingers (including thumbs) of and anyone else who is found with the TARGET PHONES and reasonably believed by law enforcement to be a user of the devices, to the fingerprint scanner of the devices (TARGET PHONES); and/or (2) hold the device in front of the face of and activate the facial recognition feature, for the purpose of attempting to unlock the device in order to search the contents as authorized by this warrant.